-Episodes 200 and 201 have been banned from being dubbed in Germany, Turkey, Latin America, and France (and pretty much all other countries) due to the Muhammad controversy that happened in America over that episode.
-An interview with the director for the French dub had stated that the episodes would have had to have double the censorship if they were translated over.
+Episodes "200" and "201" have been banned from being dubbed in Germany, Turkey, Latin America and France (and pretty much all other countries) due to the Muhammad controversy that happened in America over that episode.
+An interview with William Coryn (who provides Kyle's voice in the French dub), the director for the French dub had stated that the episodes would have had to have double the censorship if they were translated over.
 These episodes are also excluded from overseas DVD releases.

-The first Italian dub by SEFIT-CDC banned the season four episodes "Cartman Joins NAMBLA", "Do the Handicapped Go to Hell?", and "Probably."
+The first Italian dub by SEFIT-CDC banned the season four episodes "Cartman Joins NAMBLA", "Do the Handicapped Go to Hell?" and "Probably".
 "Cartman Joins NAMBLA" was banned because of the excessive references to homosexual pedophilia (the main plot about Cartman joining the North American Man-Boy Love Association) and infanticide (the subplot of Kenny killing his mom's unborn baby).
-The "Do The Handicapped Go to Hell?"-"Probably" two-parter was banned for its irreverent take on the Catholic Church (and religion in general, as "Probably" reveals that Mormons get to go to Heaven while all others [like Catholics, Jehovah's Witnesses, Protestants, etc] end up in Hell because they didn't pick Mormonism as the one true religion).
+The "Do the Handicapped Go to Hell?"-"Probably" two-parter was banned for its irreverent take on the Catholic Church (and religion in general, as "Probably" reveals that Mormons get to go to Heaven while everyone else [like Catholics, Jehovah's Witnesses, Protestants, etc] end up in Hell because they didn't pick Mormonism as the one true religion).

 The show as a whole was banned from South Korea after only a few episodes, as the government was flooded with complaints about its content.